 We never found the flower, but we mapped the range where its sweet smell hung the thickest.
 Was this a wasted morning?
 From a tangible results standpoint, yes.
 From a science standpoint, no. It was valuable in that we gained a close-up look at the trees, fungi, soil, slope, and many creatures—from songbirds to foraging bumble bees—that share the sweet pinesap habitat.
 And we formed a few new questions, which are, often, of greater value in science than easy answers.
 Before we return to the site we’ll be able to research the plant: if this flower is perennial (returns year after year) and grew abundantly here last year, where did it go?
 Why was the smell that our botanist and ecologist knew so well as Sweet pinesap there when the flower was not?
 Does the plant send out a scent before it emerges from underground, as baking bread does when it tempts us, half-done, from the oven?
 The Sweet pinesap site will be one for further investigation—and hopefully further discovery—in spring seasons to come.

-Return to Dispatches from the Field main page.
+Return to Plants main page.